 New York, 2013

 I am 29.
-Cheerful light pours in through the panoramic windows overlooking Columbus Circle at Central Park.
+Cheerful light pours in through the panoramic windows overlooking Columbus Circle.
 An early spring breeze flirts with the trees as Asian and European tourists hop into the horse-drawn carriages so famous in Central Park.
 From the waiting room of the fertility clinic, I peer down at the milling bodies, far enough for their facial features to blend, close enough to discern different shades of skin.

 The waiting room is bathed in peach, aquamarine, and blue pastels.
 The floors are covered in luxurious, thick ivory carpeting, accented by plush couches and large tanks holding tropical fish.
 Glass within glass.
 Every color and detail has been chosen for their hopeful calming effect although, depending on your personality, their impact could be the frank opposite.
 Stare at these walls long enough and you’re bound to feel dizzy, suffocated, and enclosed.